Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

    interface using a class that inherits from `nsISupports` and has a wrapper cache.

-See this [sample patch that migrates window.performance.\* to WebIDL bindings](https://hg.mozilla.org/mozilla-central/rev/dd08c10193c6).
+See this [sample patch that migrates window.performance.\* to Web IDL bindings](https://hg.mozilla.org/mozilla-central/rev/dd08c10193c6).

 <div class="note"><div class="admonition-title">Note</div>